rydmike/theming_workshop/README.md

 3) Fix the legacy divider color.
    Next, fix all legacy `ThemeData` colors.
 This is not so critical when using Material3 mode.
-However, it is still a good to define them all properly (=in a ColorScheme matching way), then if somebody uses the direct `ThemeData` colors in the app, it will look and be OK.
+However, it is still good to define them all properly (=in a ColorScheme matching way), then if somebody uses the direct `ThemeData` colors in the app, it will look and be OK.
 Avoid using the `ThemeData` colors as they will all be deprecated eventually.
    Branch step:  https://github.com/rydmike/theming_workshop/tree/09-theme-step-3